colemount3/HireMeBot/README.md

      - *(Note: This approach is feasible for smaller datasets like mine.)*

 =======
 This file is for code review and referance purposes only.
 For a demonstration of the bot, please reach out and I will provide a link/ add channel permissions.

->>>>>>> 5009aa1 (format changes)